Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 - The basis for the terms used is the RDF 1.1 specification ([W3C Recommendation 25 February 2014](https://www.w3.org/TR/rdf11-concepts/)).
 - In parts referring to RDF-star, the RDF-star draft specification ([W3C Community Group Draft Report 29 June 2023](https://w3c.github.io/rdf-star/cg-spec/editors_draft.html)) is used.
 As the scope in which the RDF-star specification is used here is minimal, later versions of the specification are expected to be compatible with this document.
+- In parts referring to the RDF Stream Taxonomy (RDF-STaX), the [RDF-STaX version 1.1.0 ontology](https://w3id.org/stax/1.1.0/ontology) and [taxonomy](https://w3id.org/stax/1.1.0/taxonomy) are used. <!-- !!!
+When updating the RDF-STaX version, also update it in text in the "Logical stream types" section and in the links to RDF-STaX. !!! -->
 - All strings in the serialization are assumed to be UTF-8 encoded.

 **Author:** [Piotr Sowiński](https://orcid.org/0000-0002-2543-9461) ([Ostrzyciel](https://github.com/Ostrzyciel))